 The Federal Deposit Insurance Corporation (FDIC) helps maintain stability and public confidence in the nation's financial system.

-During our 2019-2020 financial statement audit of the two funds that the FDIC administers (the Deposit Insurance Fund and the Federal Savings and Loan Insurance Corporation Resolution Fund), we found issues—what auditors call a "significant deficiency."
-These issues related to how the FDIC ensures that its payments to contractors are correct.
+During our 2020-2021 financial statement audit of the two funds that the FDIC administers (the Deposit Insurance Fund and the Federal Savings and Loan Insurance Corporation Resolution Fund), we continued to identify issues—what auditors call a "significant deficiency."
+These issues related to how the FDIC ensures that its payments to contractors are correct and sufficiently documented.

-In this report to FDIC's management, we made some recommendations to address these issues.
+In this report to FDIC's management, we made two new recommendations to address these issues.

 What GAO Found

 During the audits of the 2021 and 2020 financial statements of the two funds that the Federal Deposit Insurance Corporation (FDIC) administers—the Deposit Insurance Fund (DIF) and the Federal Savings and Loan Insurance Corporation Resolution Fund (FRF)—GAO continued to identify deficiencies in FDIC’s controls over contract documentation and payment-review processes that collectively represent a significant deficiency in FDIC’s internal control over financial reporting that merits attention by those charged with FDIC governance.